aquariumbio/aquarium/doc/Krill.md

 If a protocol has a list called, say, **items** returned by **find**, that does not mean the user of the protocol necessarily has taken those items from their locations and brought them to the bench.
 To tell the user to take the items, one must call take.
 The effect is to associate the item with the job running the protocol, until it is released (see below).
 It also "touches" the item by the job, so that one can later determine that the item was used by the job.

 There are several forms of take.
-To illustrate then, suppose we have a list of items obtained from **find** as follows
+To illustrate them, suppose we have a list of items obtained from **find** as follows

 ```ruby
 	items = find(:item, { sample: { name: "pLAB1" }, object_type: { name: "Plasmid Stock" } } )